Integration with Integrity: Reflections on a Decades-long Design Journey

 By Maggie McHugh • Feb 23, 2023

 It’s a Friday afternoon.
 Normally, students are abuzz, packing up at the end of the day, chatting about weekend plans, waiting impatiently for the clock to hit 3:00.
-Not this Friday, though.
-About 40 middle and high school students are sitting in a circle, quietly and calmly discussing what’s happening in their school, a process […]
+Not this […]

 Teacher Evaluation Reimagined